monmima/main-aide-memoire/laravel/README.md

         export PATH="$PATH:$HOME/.config/composer/vendor/bin"

-1. Go back to a Terminal window
+1. Go back to a Terminal window.

-1. Install php-mbstring
+1. Install php-mbstring.

         sudo apt-get install php-mbstring

-1. Install php-xml
+1. Install php-xml.

         sudo apt-get install php-xml

-1. Create a Laravel project
+1. Create a Laravel project.
+You might have to close the Terminal window you have used so far because you might receive you an error message, as if Laravel had not been installed yet.

         laravel new [project-name]

-1. Go to the project folder and download the lastest dependencies
+1. Go to the project folder and download the lastest dependencies.

         composer update